 About Rotorua Potters Group

-If you're visiting our studio, take the opportunity to explore the wider village.
-It’s home to numerous arts and cultural groups, a co-op-run shop selling locally made art and crafts, and an independently run café.
-The Arts Village also hosts three galleries with regularly changing exhibitions that showcase local and national artists.
+If you’re visiting our studio, take a moment to explore the wider village.
+You’ll find a co-op-run shop selling locally made art and crafts, an independent café, and three galleries with regularly changing exhibitions showcasing artists from Rotorua and across Aotearoa.

 Years later, former club president Selwyn Hatrick arrived in Rotorua and joined a pottery class at Boys’ High, alongside around 40 others.
 While the teaching was minimal, the experience sparked a passion for pottery that left many wanting more.
 Bev Cave stepped in to help channel that enthusiasm, and with her support, the club gained momentum.
 It moved from a rented scout den to a double shed at The Arts Village, and membership flourished, surpassing 40.